 Analogously, \succeq is Risk Seeking over Time Lotteries (RSTL) or Risk Neutral over Time Lotteries (RNTL) if the above holds with \preceq or \sim , respectively.

 In words, the individual is RATL if he always prefers to receive a certain amount in a sure time to receiving the same amount on a random time with the same mean.
-The individual is RSTL if he always prefers to receive it in the random time with the same mean, and he is RNTL if he is always indifferent between them.
+RSTL and RNTL are defined analogously.